opcaic/docs/dev/server-arch.rst

    Structure and dependencies of projects in the server component.

-The important part is the direction of the arrows.
-For example: ``OPCAIC.Application`` project does not depend on the ``OPCAIC.Persistence`` project, even though the application logic needs to communicate with database.
-This is achieved using *Dependency Inversion*.
-The ``OPCAIC.Application`` project defines (via C# interfaces) what logic it needs from the database, and ``OPCAIC.Persistence`` provides implementation of these interfaces.
+Direction of the arrows is very important aspect of the clean architecture.
+For example:
+``OPCAIC.Application`` project does not depend on the ``OPCAIC.Persistence`` project, even though the application logic needs to communicate with database.
+This is achieved using *Dependency Inversion* principle.
+The ``OPCAIC.Application`` project defines required functionality using C# interfaces, and ``OPCAIC.Persistence`` provides implementation of these interfaces.

 Worker component
 ================